Are Monaco and Japan’s Long Life Expectancy A Result Of The Citizens’ Genetics?

 That brings me to my next point.
 Portion control is important even for the main course.

-Japanese use smaller bowls or plate to eat their meals.
+Japanese use smaller bowls or plates to eat their meals.

 There is tremendous research being done on how a larger plate makes a person eat more calories unknowingly.

 So, maybe just cutting down on the size of your plate may do the trick.

 In fact, the Japanese follow the principle of ‘Hara Hachi Bu’ which means ‘eat until 80% full’.